-The purpose for the T_new_NNN codes are so that you can write rules for these keys in the same way you do for physical keys.
+The purpose of the T_new_NNN codes is so that you can write rules for these keys in the same way you do for physical keys.
 If you add these key references (which you can customize to anything, like T_Hook_Y_UC) to the code, then you can make rules for them alongside your physical keyboard rules in the kmn coding section.

 You might also see a message like

 Error: line 0 error 405A: Key "U+0181" on "phone", layer "default" has an invalid identifier.

 This shows you attempted to change the keycode but mistyped the code.
 I’ve gotten this more than once because I am used to typing U+0181 to refer to a Unicode value, but the correct syntax for a keycode in Keyman Developer is U_0181.

 Testing your keyboard